K'taka polls: Swaraj India will fight political, idealogical vacuum, says Yogendra Yadav

-On Tuesday, Swaraj India, Karnataka chapter, announced the names of six candidates who will contest the upcoming Karnataka Assembly elections under the party banner at an event in Bengaluru.
+On Tuesday, the Swaraj India, Karnataka chapter, announced the names of six candidates who will contest the upcoming Karnataka Assembly elections under the party banner at an event in Bengaluru.
 The event was chaired by Swaraj India leader Yogendra Yadav.
 A host of farmer and Dalit organisations came together to give support to the Swaraj India in its debut election in the state.

 Speaking at the event, Yadav said that it was an honour to be a part of a small but historic event in Bengaluru.
 "Five to ten years later, people will recall today's event.
 The idea of India is facing the biggest danger today after seventy years of our independence.
 The country is facing danger from the top, the ruling party.
 The opposition Congress has failed in its duty.
 There is an ideological and political vacuum in the country and Karnataka too.
 We need an alternative politics to save the country," said Yadav.